kinecosystem/kin-ecosystem-sdk-docs/docs/jwt.md

 eyJhbGciOiJFUzI1NiIsInR5cCI6IkpXVCIsImtpZCI6InNvbWVfaWQifQ.eyJpYXQiOjE1MTYyMzkwMjIsImlzcyI6ImtpayIsImV4cCI6MTUyNjIzOTAyMiwic3ViIjoicGF5bWVudF9jb25maXJtYXRpb24iLCJvZmZlcl9pZCI6Ik8xMjMxMjMxMjMiLCJzZW5kZXJfdXNlcl9pZCI6InVzZXI6ZG9vZHkiLCJyZWNpcGllbnRfdXNlcl9pZCI6InVzZXI6bml0emFuIiwicGF5bWVudCI6eyJibG9ja2NoYWluIjoic3RlbGxhci1tYWlubmV0IiwidHJhbnNhY3Rpb25faWQiOiJ0cmFuc2FjdGlvbjoxMjM0NSJ9fQ.-AbZOfC69eY1It43RccOXluY-sjWSi4JFvQkVKO9D2UgYU3jNPbEcBERLrqBHPSpS6f26LVpIsg5A81UQNoukw
 ```

-## Ecosystem JWT Public keys
+## Kin JWT Public keys

-Public keys should be used by application server to verify Ecosystem server responses, Ecosystem server provides a list of a possible public keys, and their corresponding key id. the key id, will appear as `kid` field in JWT header (see [Building the JWT Token](#BuildJWT)), and will be used by application server to match the public key to the JWT response.
+Public keys should be used by application server to verify Kin server responses, Kin server provides a list of a possible public keys, and their corresponding key id. the key id, will appear as `kid` field in JWT header (see [Building the JWT Token](#BuildJWT)), and will be used by application server to match the public key to the JWT response.
-The public keys can be accessed on Ecosystem server under `config` request:
+The public keys can be accessed on Kin server under `config` request:

 * [Playground - https://api-playground.kininfrastructure.com/v1/config](https://api-playground.kininfrastructure.com/v1/config)